 “Over time, various approaches to nature conservation work have been developed.
 Some of the most important ones, at present, are those that involve local people in conservation actions.”– Edgard Vanegas, Escazú Agreement Promotion Team in El Salvador

-Conservation and restoration plans are a mechanism to mitigate the accelerated degradation of ecosystems, generally in terms of wildlife and natural resources.
-One of the socio-environmental problems in El Salvador is the total or partial intervention of natural areas by anthropogenic activities.
-This is because it is one of the most densely populated countries, considering its territorial extension.
-According to the World Bank, El Salvador has approximately 315 inhabitants per km2.
+Conservation and restoration plans are a way to mitigate the accelerating degradation of ecosystems, in terms of both wildlife and natural resources.
+One of the socio-environmental problems in El Salvador is the total or partial intervention of natural areas by human activities.
+This is because it is one of the most densely populated countries in the region: according to the World Bank, El Salvador has approximately 315 inhabitants per km2.

 The effectiveness of conservation projects depends on the strategies we follow to achieve the objectives in our territory.
 With this in mind, we are implementing a participatory planning model with the Suma un Bosque project.
 It consists of structuring a work route designed with the local communities’ participation, which comprehends their needs and those of the ecosystem.

-Marcela Aldana, ‘Doña Marce’, is a community leader in Lomas del Tecana, where Suma un Bosque takes place.
+Marcela Aldana, or ‘Doña Marce,’ is a community leader in Lomas del Tecana, where Suma un Bosque takes place.
 Since the start of the organization Un Pulmón Más, which supports the project, Doña Marce and her family have opened the doors of their home to young volunteers.

-These volunteers’ initiative was to protect and restore the forest and develop environmental education activities with young people from the city of Santa Ana.
+These volunteers’ initiative was to protect and restore the forest and develop environmental education activities with young people from Santa Ana.
 The latter, from their professional areas, have contributed to making the organization one of the best known in the western part of the country.

-One of our project’s objectives is to empower communities toward the sustainable development of their ecosystem.
-Along these lines, along with the community farmers, we implemented an agroforestry system of maize cultivation and forest trees this year.
+One of our project’s objectives is to empower communities to sustainably develop their ecosystems.
+Along these lines, with the community farmers, we implemented an agroforestry system of maize cultivation and forest trees this year.
 Because of the type of soil and its slope, trees provide stability on the ground, prevent landslides, and are natural barriers against storms and strong winds.

-Thanks to the Restoration Stewards program, we have been able to organize reforestation activities more efficiently, as we have the right tools and resources to provide the best maintenance for the plantation.
-Our outreach has increased in terms of volunteers, authorities and local people, who also have expressed interest in joining the project.
+Thanks to the Restoration Stewards program, we have been able to organize reforestation activities more efficiently, as we now have the right tools and resources to provide the best maintenance for the site.
+Our outreach has increased in terms of volunteers, authorities, and local people, who also have expressed interest in joining the project.

 One of our goals is to generate action plans that include forest management manuals and good agricultural practices.
 These would be implemented through workshops and training, providing tools to create a balance between human needs and forest health.

-Community-based work is not easy; there always appear adversities that are difficult to deal with.
-However, one finds the path to ensuring the health of ecosystems when understanding the role of communities in the care of nature.
+Community-based work is not easy; adversities always appear that are difficult to deal with.
+However, we can find a path to ensure the health of ecosystems by understanding the role of communities in stewarding nature.